pipelight/doc.pipelight/guide/cli.md

 pipelight --help
 ```

-can be used on subcommands too.
+Can be used on subcommands too.

 ```sh
 pipelight run --help